lynnswap/SwiftUIVideoExporter/README.md

 ## Features
 - Render SwiftUI views at custom sizes and frame rates
 - Encode videos as `.mp4`, `.mov`, or `.m4v`
-- Track progress of the export process
+- Track progress of the export process in ~10% increments

 ## Usage
 ```swift